pixelodin/Bruteforce-Android-Bootloader/README.md

 ## Requirements

-- Linux operating system
+- Linux or windows operating system
-- Fastboot installed
+- Fastboot and adb installed
 - USB debugging enabled on your device

 ## Usage